Tests suggest scientists achieved 1st ‘in body’ gene editing

-Scientists think they have achieved the first gene editing inside the body, altering DNA in adults to try to treat a disease.
+Scientists think they have achieved the first gene editing inside the body, altering DNA in adults to try to treat a disease, although it’s too soon to know if this will help.

-Preliminary results released Thursday suggest that two men with a rare disorder now have a corrective gene at very low levels.
-That might not be enough to make the therapy a success; it’s too soon to know.
+Preliminary results suggest that two men with a rare disorder now have a corrective gene at very low levels, which may not be enough to make the therapy a success.

-But this scientific milestone fuels hope that doctoring genes may someday allow treatment of many inherited diseases.
+Still, it’s a scientific milestone toward one day doctoring DNA to treat many diseases caused by faulty genes.

-The studies are testing gene editing in adults with metabolic diseases.
-Through an IV, they are given copies of a corrective gene and an editing tool called zinc fingers to insert it into their native DNA.
+“This is a first step,” said Dr. Joseph Muenzer of the University of North Carolina at Chapel Hill, who helped test the treatment.
+“It’s just not potent enough.”

 Most Read Local Stories